praekeltfoundation/platform-mnch/Onboarding/profile-pregnancy-health.md

   write_result("edd", "@edd_date_full_str")
 end

-card ContinueEDDBranch when status == "im_pregnant", then: PregnantFeeling do
+card ContinueEDDBranch when contact.pregnancy_status == "im_pregnant", then: PregnantFeeling do
   # TODO: Confirm (SxD to confirm with DS and MERL) whether it's ok for us to skip the Other Children question in this flow as its part of the Personal Questions
   log("User is pregnant.
 Navigating to Feelings question.") end

-card ContinueEDDBranch when status == "partner_pregnant", then: PartnerPregnantGender do log("User's partner is pregnant.
+card ContinueEDDBranch when contact.pregnancy_status == "partner_pregnant",
+  then: PartnerPregnantGender do
+  log("User's partner is pregnant.
 Navigating to gender identification question.") end